 “And I saw heaven opened, and behold a white horse; and He that sat upon him was called Faithful and True, and in righteousness He doth judge and make war.
 His eyes were as a flame of fire, and on His head were many crowns; and He had a name written, that no man knew, but He Himself.
 And He was clothed with a vesture dipped in blood: and His name is called The Word of God.
 And the armies which were in heaven followed Him upon white horses, clothed in fine linen, white and clean.
 And out of His mouth goeth a sharp sword, that with it He should smite the nations: and He shall rule them with a rod of iron: and He treadeth the winepress of the fierceness and wrath of Almighty God.
 And He hath on His vesture and on His thigh a name written, KING OF KINGS, AND LORD OF LORDS.”
 (Revelation 19:11-16)

-During Ancient times, victorious Roman generals entered their conquered cities in chariots drawn by white horses.
-The entire setting of this verse implies victory over Christ’s enemies.
-As such, the word white indicates triumph, a successful war.
-In this passage the horse’s white color represents purity or victory.
+During Ancient times, victorious Roman generals would enter their conquered cities in chariots drawn by white horses.
+What a site that must have been for all those lining the streets.
+Here in Revelation 19 we see a picture of this in verse 11, setting up a future scene that implies victory over Jesus Christ’s enemies.
+The fact that Jesus will be riding on a white horse implies a triumph and successful war.
 (Revelation 7:14-15) for the rider is holy and goes forth to be the triumphant conqueror.

 “When the Son of man shall come in His glory, and all the holy angels with Him, then shall He sit upon the throne of His glory.
 And before Him shall be gathered all nations: and He shall separate them one from another, as shepherd divides his sheep from the goats; and He shall set the sheep on His right hand, but the goats on the left.”